ahembree/ansible-hms-docker/gen-docs/docs/config-docs/traefik/security.md

 To configure SSO (Single Sign-On) for certain containers, see the [Authentik docs](../Authentik.md)

-## TLS Versions
+## Security Hardening

+There is a `traefik_security_hardening` variable that will do the following if enabled:

+- Enforce HTTPS only requests
+- Enforce Traefik dashboard over secure connection
+- Disable port `8080` access to Traefik
+- Only allows requests to services/Hosts with Traefik enabled
-`traefik_security_hardening`: This will disable TLS1.0 and TLS1.1 and use TLS1.2 as the new minimum.
+- Disable TLS1.0 and TLS1.1 and use TLS1.2 as the new minimum
+- Add security headers for the following:
+  - `X-Frame-Options: DENY` : [[Mozilla Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/X-Frame-Options)] Denies iFrame embedding
+  - `X-Content-Type-Options: nosniff` : [[Mozilla Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/X-Content-Type-Options)] Blocks a request if the request destination is of type style and the MIME type is not text/css, or of type script and the MIME type is not a [JavaScript MIME type](https://html.spec.whatwg.org/multipage/infrastructure.html#javascript-mime-type)